LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 ### Exercise 5

-The following function is broke.
+The following function is broken.
 The docstring describes what it is supposed to do.

 ```python